Carl Jackson -- see artist profile

 (Produced by Dick Wagner)

-I'm not sure when this was made, but I'm gonna guess it was somewhere well into the '80s, with alt-twangsters Norman and Al Jolly going for more of a rock sound on this album, trucking down to Austin to record with the late Dick Wagner, who was best known for his work with Alice Cooper, Kiss, and other Midwestern rockers.
+I'm not sure when this was made, but I'm gonna guess it was somewhere well into the '80s, with alt-twangsters Norman and Al Jolly going for more of a rock sound on this album, trucking down to Austin to record with the late Dick Wagner of the '60s/'70s Detroit-area hard-psych band The Frost, who was later known for his work with Alice Cooper, Kiss, and other Midwestern rockers.
 Wagner was the dominant force on this album, writing seven out of ten songs while producing, arranging and engineering the sessions.
-One for Pretty Things diehards, to check out, I suppose.
+One for Dick Wagner diehards, to check out, I suppose.

 Dick Jonas "Two Sides Of Dick Jonas" (Goldust, 1973)